WrtApp/wreditor/README.md

 #### Less.app

-This version of Fraction.less no longer includes [Less.app](http://incident57.com/less/).
+Fraction.less no longer includes [Less.app](http://incident57.com/less/).
 Less.app is great but this is a design framework and I'm trying to focus the project more.
 You can find a LESS compiler on your own (I use [CodeKit](http://incident57.com/codekit/) by the same developer as Less.app.
 It's great!).
 On Linux I use the Node package which is installed via NPM.
 But like I said, just Google around.
 LESS compilers are not hard to come by.
 Here are some good ones:

 * [Less.app](http://incident57.com/less/) (Mac only)
 * [CodeKit](http://incident57.com/codekit/) (Mac only)